Dividend stripping

-Dividend stripping is the practice of buying shares a short period before a dividend is declared, called cum-dividend, and then selling them when they go ex-dividend, when the previous owner is entitled to the dividend.
+Dividend stripping (also known as dividend arbitrage) is the practice of buying shares a short period before a dividend is declared, called cum-dividend, and then selling them when they go ex-dividend, when the previous owner is entitled to the dividend.
 On the day the company trades ex-dividend, theoretically the share price drops by the amount of the dividend.

-This may be done either by an ordinary investor as an investment strategy, or by a company's owners or associates as a tax avoidance strategy.
+This transaction may be done by an ordinary investor as an investment strategy, or used as a foundation for complex tax avoidance (such as cum-cum trading) or tax fraud (such as cum-ex trading) schemes by a company's owners or associates.

 Investors

 For an investor, dividend stripping provides dividend income, and a capital loss when the shares fall in value (in normal circumstances) on going ex-dividend.
 This may be profitable if income is greater than the loss, or if the tax treatment of the two gives an advantage.

 Different tax circumstances of different investors is a factor.
 A tax advantage available to everyone would be expected to show up in the ex-dividend price fall.
 But an advantage available only to a limited set of investors might not.

 In any case, the amount of profit on such a transaction is usually small, meaning that it may not be worthwhile after brokerage fees, the risk of holding shares overnight, the market spread, or possible slippage if the market lacks liquidity.